ironhack-labs/lab-wiki-countries/README.md

 ### Iteration 2.3 | `CountriesList` component
 This component should render a list of `Link`s, each having the country's `alpha3Code` embedded in the URL.
 Clicking on any of the `Link`s should render the country details component.

-The array with countries details should be passed to the `CountriesList` component as a prop, coming from the `App.js` component's state variable `countries`.
+The array with country details should be passed to the `CountriesList` component as a prop, coming from the `App.js` component's state variable `countries`.

-You may also want to check the `counties.json` to get familiar with stucture of the objects.
+You may also want to check the `counties.json` file to get familiar with the stucture of the objects.

 <br>

-For the small picture of the flag, you can use the lowercased `alpha2Code` and embed it in the URL as shown below:
+For the small picture of the flag, you can use the lowercase `alpha2Code` and embed it in the URL as shown below:

 - France: https://flagpedia.net/data/flags/icon/72x54/fr.png